 VoIP stands for Voice over IP and is just that, a voice call over the internet.
 While it’s great for at home use, (think Skype) or for limited business needs, SIP is an application layer protocol which can do so much more.
 The name VoIP in itself is not its own technology.
 It is used to describe any voice over IP service.
 SIP however is a signaling protocol in itself.

-While VoIP sends voice messages, SIP can send any multimedia, including video, allowing conference calls and video chats throughout your business for free.
+While the best VoIP providers allow you to sendd voice messages, SIP can send any multimedia, including video, allowing conference calls and video chats throughout your business for free.

 What are the Benefits of Using a SIP Phone Service?

 One of the main benefits to SIP services is the ability to get exactly what you pay for.
 Without SIP, your business needs to have enough channels available for their peak times, even when the need is actually very low.
 Think about a company who has the majority of their phone calls during the holiday season.
 With an analog line, they have to make sure they have enough options at all times to cover the influx of calls when they come.
 With SIP, you have on-demand scalability.
 Not only do you only pay for the exact number of channels you are using, but you can seamlessly scale up or down as and when the need arises.
 You only pay for the minutes, and the lines that you use.